awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 ### 4.9 SCP Protection

-SCPs are protected from changes by enabling the **scpRevertChangesConfig** key in the best practices [security-config.yaml](./security-config.yaml) configuration file.
+SCPs are protected from changes by enabling the **scpRevertChangesConfig** key in the [security-config.yaml](./security-config.yaml) configuration file.
 [This configuration property](https://awslabs.github.io/landing-zone-accelerator-on-aws/classes/_aws_accelerator_config.ScpRevertChangesConfig.html) will monitor for manual changes to SCPs and revert them.
-This is enabled by default in the best practices configuration.
+This is enabled by default in the sample configuration.

 # 5. Logging and Monitoring

 ## 5.1.
 Overview

-The best practices configuration files for LZA introduce a centralized logging pattern to capture cloud audit logs, security logs, and CloudWatch logs (which can be used to capture and centralize system and application logs).
+The sample configuration files for LZA introduce a centralized logging pattern to capture cloud audit logs, security logs, and CloudWatch logs (which can be used to capture and centralize system and application logs).

 ![Centralized Logging](./images/lza-centralized-logging.png "Centralized Logging")